Learning with Subset Stacking: Computational Experiments

 We have also conducted Friedman's non-parametric test to compare all the methods to \LESS{}, as suggested in \citet{Demsar_2006}.
 Friedman's test is based on the rankings of the methods in terms of the average MSEs given in Table \ref{tab:results}.
-Let $R_{i, j}$ be the ranking of the $j$'th method when it is applied to the $i$'th dataset.
-The averages $\frac{1}{8} \sum_{j = 1}^{13} R_{i, j}$ for each method $j$ are reported in the last line of Table \ref{tab:results}.
-It can be observed that \LESS{} has the lowest overall ranking.
 Along with those averages, we also report the $p$-values on the last line of Table \ref{tbl: confidence intervals}, where each $p$-value corresponds to the null hypotheses that LESS and the compared method have the same (expected) ranking.
 Friedman’s test is known to be generally less powerful than the two-way ANOVA.
-This is also the case for our experiments as can be seen from the p-values in Table \ref{tbl: confidence intervals}.
-Still, the p-values are arguably sufficiently small except for GB and RF, hence the test results largely support the findings of the two-way ANOVA related to the significance of the superiority of LESS.
+This is also the case for our experiments, see the p-values in Table \ref{tbl: confidence intervals}.
+Still, the p-values are arguably sufficiently small except for LGBM and XGB, hence the test results largely support the findings of the two-way ANOVA related to the significance of the superiority of LESS.